 Definition of Loan Sharks

 Loan sharks are loans that are given at absurdly high-interest rates and under absurdly written conditions attached to the loans.
 Although it looks illegal, many types of organizations in this domain act legally and under the control of law.
-The argument about the ability of such an organization to help the economy to the harm they do to the society is still pretty much under discussion.
+The argument about the ability of such an organization to help the economy to the harm they do to society is still pretty much under discussion.
 In this article, we will try to make a point about both sides of the argument and leave the reader to decide.

 Examples of Loan Sharks

 Let’s take an example to understand the Loan Sharks in a better manner.

 How Much do they Charge?